 Bottled Water As bottled water has become more popular, it has also come under scrutiny.
 Most states have no rules governing labeling; unfortunately, unscrupulous companies use misleading advertising, actually selling tap water as “natural spring water” or the like.
 While most companies are probably above board, nearly all package their product in plastic, a problem in its own right.
 Most plastic leaches into the water, particularly when transported in hot weather, sitting for days in metal trucks.
 Mountain Valley is a reputable company aware of this issue.

 Larger containers are available in polycarbonatea glass-like, non-porous plastic that doesn’t leach plastics or dioxins (check out www.newwaveenviro.com or www.plasticsinfo.org) that can be filled with filtered water, dispensed at your local natural food store.
 These containers are slightly blue in color and are usually available in pint, 1/2 gallon, one, three or five gallon sizes.
+If you want to be more earth friendly, a bottleless water dispenser could be right for you.
 Alternatively, you can buy a three to five gallon glass jug that can be used with a ceramic pot reservoir.
 Clean the reservoir, jug and spigot monthly by running a 50/50 mixture of hydrogen peroxide and baking soda, then rinse with at least four gallons of tap water before filling it again.

 Water Filters for the Home Since most municipalities offer less than ideal water out of your tap, and driving to the store every few days for bottled water can be cumbersome, I suggest you install a high-quality filter that will not only remove heavy metals, pathogens and other contaminants, but will also remove chlorine, and especially fluoride.
 Ideally, you can install a full service filter for drinking, cooking, bathing and laundry.
 If not, then at least consider a filter for your drinking water and for your shower.